Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ## Guardian

 ### Darting
-The first time each round that you apply a boon to another creature, you may shift once.
+Whenever you apply a boon to another creature, you may shift once.

 ### Encouraging
-The first time each round that you apply a boon to another creature, they may shift once.
+Whenever you apply a boon to another creature, they may shift once.

 ### Reactive
 Enemies provoke an attack of opportunity whenever they enter your zone of control.